vapoursynth/vapoursynth/doc/api/vshelper4.h.rst

 .. cpp:function:: static inline int vsh::doubleToFloatS(double d)

    Converts a double to float.
-It's useful to silence warnings when reading double properties from a VSMap and mostly exists to mirror `doubleToFloatS`_.
+It's useful to silence warnings when reading double properties from a VSMap and mostly exists to mirror `int64ToIntS`_.

 bitblt